serschmidt/24_WeatherApp_02_05_2024/README.md

 Weather App.
+to see the weather put the city you want to check.

-Data arer taken from https://openweathermap.org/
+Data are taken from https://openweathermap.org/